ButterCMS/buttercms-ruby/README.md

 params = {page: 1, page_size: 10, locale: 'en', preview: 1, fields.headline: 'foo bar', levels: 2} # optional
 ButterCMS::Content.fetch(['testimonials'], params)

-# Test mode can be used to setup a staging website for previewing Content Fields or for testing content during local development.
+# Test mode can be used to setup a staging website for previewing Collections or for testing content during local development.
 To fetch content from test mode add the following configuration:
 ButterCMS::test_mode = true
 ```